mostafamerzk/admin-server/src/modules/Categories/README.md

 }
 ```

-### 4. Update Category
+### 4. Update Category (Atomic Operation)
 **PUT** `/api/categories/:id`

-Update an existing category.
-If a new image is provided, the old image will be automatically deleted from Cloudinary.
+Update an existing category with optional image upload in a single atomic operation.
+This endpoint handles both data and image updates efficiently:

+- **Atomic operation**: All updates (data + image) happen in a single database transaction
+- **Automatic cleanup**: Old images are deleted only after successful database update
+- **Rollback support**: If database update fails, newly uploaded images are automatically cleaned up
+- **Backward compatible**: Can update text fields only, image only, or both together

 **Parameters:**
 - `id` (number, required): Category ID